JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 │   └── mod-stalker.js
 ```
 I've just split the logic inside my AMD module into tiny ES6 modules.
-The build process is very simple: Babel transpiles the code to ES5 using CommonJS modules for micro-modules and then [Browserify](http://browserify.org/) bundle everything.
+The build process is very simple: Babel transpiles the code to ES5 using CommonJS modules for micro-modules and then [Browserify](http://browserify.org/) bundles everything.
 Boom!
 The final code remains a AMD module, but my source code is using CommonJS for micro-modules.